arjunpejathaya/AZ-104-MicrosoftAzureAdministrator/index.md

 - The labs can be completed with the $100 Azure Pass issued for attendees of the course.

-- It is recommended to try these labs on a Personal Owned Machine and not on Corporate Assets.
+- It is recommended to try these labs on a Personal Machine and not on Corporate Assets.

 ## Labs